Miccighel/Readersourcing-2.0-RS_Server/README.md

 Thus, every interaction between human readers and the APIs exposed by RS_Server can be carried out through clients installed on readers' browsers or by using the standalone web interface provided.
 These clients handle the registration and authentication of readers, the rating action and the download action of annotated publications.

+When a reader asks to save a publication for later, RS_Server retrieves the source once, applies the configured size and network limits, and opens the received content as a PDF.
+The declared content type is treated as an indication rather than as proof.
+RS_PDF then adds the rating page, after which RS_Server verifies both the additional page and the embedded rating URL before publishing the prepared copy.
+The web interface reports the current preparation state throughout this operation.
+If the publication host requires access through the reader's browser session or cannot be reached, the original PDF can be uploaded through the same interface and follows the same validation, annotation, and verification procedure.

 <h1>Deploy</h1>

 There are two main modalities that can be used to deploy a working instance of RS_Server in the **development** or **production** environment.